UNCNSRD-Label/uncnsrdlabel.com/README.md

 ## Install dependencies

-Run the following command to install dependencies:
+Use [pnpm](https://pnpm.io/installation) to install dependencies with the following command:

 ```bash
 pnpm install